cp2k/cp2k/docs/methods/properties/optical/bethe-salpeter.md

 Going to larger systems is a challenge for a $GW$+BSE-calculation, since the memory consumption increases with $N_\mathrm{occ}^2 N_\mathrm{empty}^2$.
-The used $N_\mathrm{occ}$, $N_\mathrm{empty}$ and the required memory of a calculation are printed in the output file to help you estimating the memory consumption and distributing the calculation on several nodes to provide the memory.
-In the following, we provide a sample output of a BSE calculation on a nanographene with 206 atoms:
+The used $N_\mathrm{occ}$, $N_\mathrm{empty}$ and the required memory of a calculation are printed in the output file to estimate the memory consumption.
+We recommend to use several nodes to provide the required memory.
+In the following, we provide a sample output of a BSE calculation on a nanographene with 206 atoms which has a memory requirement of 2.2 TB RAM:

 ```none
  BSE| Cutoff occupied orbitals [eV]                                       80.000